Bathurst 1000: V8 Supercars era

 For 1999, the Super Touring event devolved into a 300-kilometre race for mixed V8s, which was won by Peter Brock's step-son James Brock, and a 500-kilometre race for Super Touring won by Paul Morris.
 This would be the last major Super Touring race at Bathurst, the last organised by the ARDC and the last held on the traditional Labour Day holiday weekend.
 The demise of Super Touring and the ARDC event allowed V8 Supercars and IMG to take over the promotion and organisation of the Bathurst 1000 brand from that year onwards.
 From 1999 onwards, the race also counted for championship points for the first time, taking a position as the final round on the calendar.

-Despite there no longer being an October Bathurst race in 2000, the race remained in November due to the Sydney Olympics blocking out sport in October.
-In 2001 when the long weekend became available again, the National Rugby League shifted their Grand Final to that Sunday, denying the Bathurst 1000 a return to its traditional weekend.
-The race instead moved to the weekend after the long weekend from 2001 onwards, and to an earlier spot in the championship calendar.
-The start of this new era was dominated by Holden, who won every Bathurst 1000 from 1999 to 2005.
+In 2000, the 1000-kilometre race remained in November because the Sydney Olympics blocked out sport in October.
+When the long weekend again became available in 2001, the National Rugby League shifted its Grand Final to that Sunday, denying the Bathurst 1000 a return to its traditional weekend.
+The race moved to the weekend following the long weekend from 2001 onwards, and to an earlier spot in the championship calendar.
+The start of this new era was dominated by Holden, which won every Bathurst 1000 from 1999 to 2005.
 In 1999, Steven Richards repeated his 1998 triumph, winning with Greg Murphy in their Gibson Motorsport Holden VT Commodore.
-Richards became the first driver to win in both a Ford and a Holden in consecutive years.
-It was also the first win for Gibson Motorsport since their wins with Nissan in 1991 and 1992.
+Richards became the first driver to win consecutively in a Ford and a Holden.
+This was also the first win for Gibson Motorsport since their wins with Nissan in 1991 and 1992.
 Garth Tander and Jason Bargwanna became Bathurst champions in 2000 with Garry Rogers Motorsport.

 In 2001, Mark Skaife, driving for the Holden Racing Team, teamed with 1988 winner Tony Longhurst to win the Bathurst 1000 in a Holden VX Commodore.
-Despite having cooling problems in the closing laps of the 2002 Bathurst 1000, due to plastic bags in the air intake, Skaife and HRT won the Bathurst 1000 again, this time teamed with Jim Richards, ten years after they were both heckled off the podium after winning in 1992.
-This time, Richards jokingly said that the crowd was "a lovely bunch of people", in contrast to his comments made on the podium ten years earlier.
-Greg Murphy was given the biggest time penalty (five minutes) in Bathurst history because of a pitlane infringement by his team.
-His car was released early, rupturing a refuelling hose and spilling fuel in the pit box.
+Despite late cooling problems from plastic bags in the air intake, Skaife and HRT again won the Bathurst 1000 in 2002, this time teamed with Jim Richards.
+Ten years after being heckled off the podium after winning in 1992, this time Richards jokingly said that the crowd was "a lovely bunch of people".
+Greg Murphy received the biggest time penalty (five minutes) in Bathurst history because of a pit-lane infringement; his car was released prematurely, rupturing a refuelling hose and spilling fuel in the pit box.